 These objectives will be achieved by the development of a rolling five-year Business Plan agreed and overseen by the Association’s Management Team and approved and monitored by the AEA Board.

-- Several of both the general and strategic objectives of the Association rely either fully or partially on the work of the Qualifications Board, which acts as a semi-autonomous body charged with the delivery of the Association’s professional qualification.
+- Several of the objectives rely either fully or partially on the work of the Qualifications Board, which acts as a semi-autonomous body charged with the delivery of the Association’s professional qualification.

 The major duties of the Qualifications Board are to: